richmeij/redx/README.md

 The support for RedX is based on Redux Thunk's API and not tested with other async middleware.

 Creating an async action starts with wrapping a function with `asyncAction`.
 This function should return a new function that accepts three parameters:
-- dispatch: The Redux dispatch functions
+- dispatch: The Redux dispatch function
 - actions: An object containing all the RedX actions from your RedX store.
 These actions are all wrapped in the dispatch function, so you can call them directly to trigger them.
 - state: The current state of the reducer